 Contracts and negotiations

-When thinking about renting private accommodation, it is important to carefully read your tenancy agreement and to ensure you are aware of the terms and conditions of your contract.
+If you’re considering renting privately, it’s important to read your tenancy agreement carefully and check the terms and conditions of your contract.

 Types of tenancy agreement

 You'll normally need to sign a written tenancy agreement to secure your accommodation.

 This is the standard agreement used to let whole properties for a fixed period.
 They can be used for either individual or joint tenancies.

 A joint tenancy is where the landlord provides one agreement for a whole property, which is signed by a group of people.

 Each person is jointly responsible for meeting the terms of the tenancy, including paying the rent.
 If one joint tenant leaves the property before the end of the tenancy, the remaining tenants are liable to pay the full rent.

 This is usually used for resident landlord accommodation, where you rent a room in the landlord’s house.